Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 At this point your project is empty but configured for wxWidgets.
 Go to src, right click, add an existing file.
 Add EngagementManager.cpp and build and run the project.
-This will build a minimal app using the EngagementManager API.
+This will build a minimal app using the InterUnit UI API.